 A. Please send an email to firstname.lastname@example.org or call (408) 509-7965

-12. Can you return unused tokens for a refund?
+16. Can I return unused tokens from last year for a refund this year (2014)?

-A. There will be Porta Pottys and a hand washing station onsite.
+A. There will be Portable Toilets (aka “Porta-Pottys”) and hand washing stations onsite.
 NewPark Mall has public restrooms located on the 2nd Floor near the food court.
 Unfortunately, there will be no facilities within the Halal Fest area to perform wudu/ablution for prayers.